marcelpatrick/Menus/README.md

 - in MenuButtons.build.cs:
   - Include "UMG" inside public dependencies
   - Uncomment where it sayas "incomment if using Slate UI"
+  - Create a PlayerController C++ class and a GameModeBase C++ class and convert them into blueprints

 - GameModeBase.h
   - #include "Blueprint/UserWidget.h"